 There are so many ways to make marinara sauce and everyone has their personal preferences.
+Marinara sauce can be whipped up fresh pretty quickly - it's not like a sauce which has meat in it that you want to simmer for hours.
 I guess the biggest question is what kind of tomatoes to use.
-I definitely prefer canned San Marzano tomatoes.
-Unless you have really exceptional fresh tomatoes, the canned San Marzanos will be your best bet.
+I definitely prefer canned San Marzano tomatoes or Cento Passata in glass jars, which is San Marzano tomatoes that are already pureed.
+Unless you have really exceptional fresh tomatoes, these two choices will be your best bet.
 These tomatoes are picked at their peak in the Campania region of Italy, where they grow in the volcanic soil.
 They are a low acid, meaty tomato and make an excellent tomato sauce.
-Most grocery stores carry these now.
+Most grocery stores carry the canned San Marzanos now.
 If you can't find them or don't want to use them, I think the next best canned whole tomatoes are from Muir Glen.
 You can usually find these in most stores, also.

 If you use tomatoes that you feel are a little acidic, the trick is to add just a little sugar to the sauce.
 My mom used to do this all the time.
 (So did Anna Tasca Lanza.)
 It softens that acidity.
 Adding a little grated carrot does the same thing.

 My best tip for making a marinara sauce, though, is to puree it.
 Some people think it's bad to puree the sauce, but I think that's just wrong.
-There is something about pureeing the sauce that deepens the flavor.
+If you are using canned whole tomatoes, there is something about pureeing the sauce that deepens the flavor.
 I don't know if it's because you grind up the seeds or something else, but I have found this to be true also when I make my homemade tomato soup.
 It makes a big difference.
 An immersion blender is the handiest thing to have for this.
 If you don't have one, get one - you will love it.
 It can be very messy to transfer hot soup or sauce to a blender.

 The herbs you add are just totally up to you.
 I like oregano and thyme but sometimes I add fresh basil.